European Union (EU) - Export requirements for fish and seafood

 Personal consignments of products of animal origin

-- As per Commission Regulation (EC) No 206/2009, travellers may only bring in or send to the EU personal consignments of fishery products (including fresh, dried, cooked, cured or smoked fish, and certain shellfish such as prawns, lobsters, dead mussels and dead oysters) provided that:
+- As per Commission Regulation (EC) No 206/2009, travellers may only bring in or send to the EU personal consignments of fishery products (including fresh, dried, cooked, cured or smoked fish, and certain shellfish such as prawns, lobsters, non-live mussels and non-live oysters) provided that:

 - fresh fish are eviscerated